 I went up with my little leaf tower!
 The top leaf flexes right over to make a little dome.

 Younger builders may find it easier to work with the leaves laying flat instead of three-dimensional.
 Make zig zags, color patterns, or other designs.

 The leaf friends will keep on smiling no matter what direction you build with them.

 I love encouraging a bit of educational play when I can, so you can even use the leaves to build letters and numbers!

-My favorite creation with the Laughing Leaf Builders was changing the cylinder into a little tent.
+My favorite creation with the Paper Leaf Stacking Game was changing the cylinder into a little tent.
 I angled the stems and got the leaves making a point in the middle.

 Then I added a little family of simple peg dolls.
 I think they might just be a family of fairies who are friends with the leaves that form their home!